Withdrawal from NATO: Germany

 However, West German chancellor Helmut Kohl and American president George H. W. Bush wanted the united Germany to remain in NATO in spite of less than 20% of West Germans wanting to remain in NATO after the reunification.

 Mikhail Gorbachev finally removed the Soviet objection and the new eastern territories of Germany became covered by NATO on the condition that no foreign forces or weapons of mass destruction were to be located on them.
+Die Linke, a left-wing political party in the Bundestag opposes military alliances, including NATO membership.

 Greece

-In 1964, due to the Cyprus crisis, Greece withdrew military units from NATO forces in the Southern Mediterranean, over threats of invasion of Cyprus by fellow NATO member Turkey.
-Later in 1974 due to the invasion of Cyprus by Turkish forces, Greece withdrew from NATO military command.
+In 1974 due to the Cyprus crisis, Greece withdrew military units from NATO forces in the Southern Mediterranean, over threats of invasion of Cyprus by fellow NATO member Turkey.
+Later in 1974 due to the invasion of Cyprus by Turkish forces, Greece withdrew from the NATO military command.
 Notwithstanding, the country did not withdraw entirely from the organisation, but became significantly less active.

 In 1980, the Greek foreign minister Konstantinos Mitsotakis made remarks about the situation where he could see Greece fully withdrawing from the organisation.
 However, later diplomatic pressure from the United States led to Greece fully re-integrating with the alliance.

-According to a poll conducted in 2022 NATO remains popular among the Greek public with 78% wanting to remain in the alliance and only 18% wanting to leave.
+According to a poll conducted in 2022, NATO remains popular among the Greek public with 78% wanting to remain in the alliance and only 18% wanting to leave.

 Iceland

 Iceland is unique amongst NATO members in that it does not have a standing army, and its defence forces consist of a militarised coastguard and a paramilitary peacekeeping force.
 Iceland's strong pacifist history has led to considerable opposition to NATO membership in Iceland.
 Nevertheless, the country was a host to the notable United States Navy base at Keflavík airport, near the country's capital Reykjavík.
-Plus, its location in the middle of the Atlantic Ocean makes it a strategic point for intelligence and signals information.

 The country's main nonpartisan pressure group for Iceland leaving NATO is Samtök hernaðarandstæðinga, which is a branch of War Resisters' International.